Real Estate and Land Use

 Represents one of the largest investors, developers and operators of apartment communities in the United States in the acquisition of sites for multifamily developments throughout California.
 Each deal has required the resolution of significant issues—CC&R’s prohibiting the proposed redevelopment, assemblage of parcels from multiple owners, long-term tenancies of current occupants, and averting proposed development fee increases.

-Represents a private shopping center developer and investor on special issues confronting centers it owns in California, including navigating the resolution of disputes concerning the ground lease of a portion of the land used for one of its centers and the refinancing of the affected center.
-The issues have involved transactional, land use, entitlement, leasing and litigation.
+Represents a private shopping center developer and investor on special issues confronting centers it owns in California, including navigating the resolution of disputes concerning the ground lease of a portion of the land used for one of its centers, and on the financing and disposition of its centers.

-Represents an educational institution in a complex agreement for the sale of several hundred acres owned by the college.
-The sale of the land had been challenged by a ballot initiative that was successfully defeated.
-Now that a sale is possible, the purchase negotiations will require the resolution of some key issues including processing several sets of lot line adjustments and/or subdivision maps, upgrading the college's private water treatment plant and creating trail and open space easements, reciprocal access easements, and restrictive covenants.
+Represents a university in complex arrangements involved with the sale of several hundred acres of excess land owned by the educational institution.
+The development of the land slated for sale had been challenged by a ballot initiative that was successfully defeated.
+The successful closing on a sale requires the resolution of key issues involving land use matters, upgrading the college’s private water treatment plant and creating trail and open space easements, reciprocal access easements and restrictive covenants.

 National Multifamily Product Council Member, Urban Land Institute.